 Canker Sore vs Cold Sore

 Being aware which type of sore you have is vital to figure out what type of treatment you need.
-In addition, there are several approaches to identify which type of sore you have through checking on your symptoms.
+Fortunately, there are several ways to identify which type of sore you have through based on your symptoms.

 Cold Sore Symptoms include: